Skip to content

 Authorization server

 Rafiki’s auth service provides you with a reference implementation of an Open Payments authorization server.
-The server extends an API for your IdP to use to begin and finish an interaction, collect authorization, get information about a particular grant, and communicate that a user has authorized a grant.
 You can use the service as an alternative to developing your own in-house service.

 Environment variables